 All classes from Year 1 to Year 6 spend at least 60 minutes per week or they have a ‘DT’ week to immerse themselves in hands on activities that promote planning, designing and making tasks involving, structures, mechanisms and textiles as well as food-based activities.

-Our school use the Nuffield Schemes of Work and we use the local environment and local community to enhance our lessons wherever possible.
+Our school use the a range of schemes of work and we use the local environment and local community to enhance our lessons wherever possible.

 DT is integrated with many curriculum areas such as ICT, Science, Maths and Literacy.